-A watershed is an area of land, generally a valley or a mountain, where all surface water from rain or springs flow into a common body of water.
-In general, Hawai'i's watershed usually converge into one stream and then out into a the ocean, while some watersheds flow into a lake, wetland or estuary.
-In a natural, undeveloped watershed, the water moves from mauka (the mountains) to makai (the ocean) and all along the way the water is being absorbed by plants and soils and slowly replenishes our underground aquifers.
+A watershed is an area of land, generally designated by a valley or a mountain, where all water from rain or springs flow into a common body of water.
+Hawai'i's watersheds converge into a stream and eventually lead out into the ocean, while some watersheds flow into a lake, wetland or estuary.
+In a natural, undeveloped watershed, the water moves from mauka (the mountains) to makai (the ocean) and all along the way the water is being absorbed by plants and soils and slowly replenishes our groundwater aquifers.
+Unfortunately in our current developed communities, water runs over pavement instead of following the natural water cycle.
+Human activities along with urbanization and other types of development have severely altered the natural landscapes and threaten our the health of our terrestrial and marine ecosystems.

 In Hawai'i, a watershed is similar to the Hawaiian concept of an ahupua'a, which is a mauka to makai land division determined by streams and mountains as the boundaries.
-Within each ahupua'a, Hawaiians practiced a sustainable and responsible stewardship for the land which resulted in a desirable balance of the environmental, social and cultural resources within the ahupua'a.
-This is the tradition that HOK aims to carry on today with our current watershed management practices in Ko'olaupoko.
+Within each ahupua'a, Hawaiians practiced a sustainable and responsible stewardship for the land which resulted in a desirable balance of the environmental, social and cultural resources within each ahupua'a.
+HOK uses the ahupua'a structure to manage our current watershed management practices and target specific problems within Ko'olaupoko.

 Watershed management involves the development of plans, programs and projects that work to restore, enhance and protect ecological, social and cultural well being within a watershed boundary.